arun-gg-1996/leetflow/README.md

 ### **What is it?**

-The Smart Problem Editor is your command center for fixing mistakes and fine-tuning your progress.
-Think of it as the "undo/redo" feature for your LeetCode journey.
-Whether the timer widget glitched out or you realized you should've rated yourself differently after some reflection, the editor has your back.

-The best part?
-It's **smart** — you just tweak the basics (time, confidence), and it handles all the complex SRS math automatically.
-Everything stays in perfect sync.
+The Smart Problem Editor lets you manually update problem progress when the timer widget fails or you need to fix mistakes.
+It's **intelligent** — you only edit what matters (time), and everything else is automatically recalculated using the same SRS algorithm.

 ### **How to Access**